 How she makes money while sailing the world

 Elin has now found several ways to make money while also pursuing her dream of sailing the world.

 “I started out on Amazon by finding products to sell and label them under my brand.
 There were a few ups and downs, but eventually I cracked the code and the business grew month by month,” she said.
 “It quickly expanded into eBay, and other sales channels and before I knew it I was a full-time internet marketer with a huge email list of customers all over Europe!”

 She also manages properties from afar.

 “I look after properties for landlords as an agent and list them on Airbnb or just rent them out long term,” she said.
-“It’s majorly a remote business as I have the the power team of cleaned, housekeeper, handymen, plumbers in place!”
+“It’s majorly a remote business as I have the power team of cleaners, housekeeper, handymen, plumbers in place!”

 And lastly, she does internet marketing as one of her sailing jobs.

 “On Instagram, I grow accounts for others using a software program,” she said.
 “I also create my own community, and many become my students (coaching).
 You can also get great gigs by being a social media influencer if you have a big following.”